-We operate out of the Natural Classroom of the North Bay Mattawa Conservation Authority (NBMCA) main headquarters on Janey Ave.
+We operate out of the Natural Classroom of the NBMCA main headquarters at 15 Janey Ave.
 The NBMCA maintains the designated Forest Classroom within the Laurentian Escarpment Conservation Area, as well as the network of trails.
-We work closely with the NBMCA when completing site assessments and consult with them regularly to ensure we are avoiding sensitive areas.

-What is Forest and Nature School
+What is Forest & Nature School

-Forest and Nature School (FNS) is an educational approach that has existed worldwide since the late 1950s.
+Forest & Nature School (FNS) is an educational approach that has existed worldwide since the late 1950s.
 FNS goes by many different names (i.e., Nature Kindergarten, Outdoor School, Waldkindergarten, etc.) and can take many different forms.